-As found in other analyses of transitions through school,29 educational attainment (measured by progress through school) varies along economic and racial lines.
+As found in other analyses of transitions through school,30 educational attainment (measured by progress through school) varies along socio-economic and racial lines.
 These differences become more pronounced as children advance through the grades.
 Gender differences in school progression, on the other hand, have remained consistent and even widened over the years: girls are more likely than boys to progress through school at the expected rate and the difference becomes more pronounced in the higher grades.
-In 2017, 91% of girls aged 10 - 11 had completed grade 3, compared with 87% of boys; in the same year, 77% of 16 - 17-year-old girls had completed grade 9, compared only 61% of boys in the same age cohort.
-This finding is consistent with analyses elsewhere.30 poorest 20% of households completed grade 9, compared to 88% in the richest 20% of households.
+In 2018, 91% of girls aged 10 - 11 had completed grade 3, compared with 86% of boys; in the same year, 75% of 16 - 17-year-old girls had completed grade 9, compared with only 64% of boys in the same age cohort.
+This finding is consistent with analyses elsewhere.31

-There are significant differences in grade completion across income quintiles, especially amongst children who have completed grade 9: in 2017, 64% of 16 - 17-year-olds in the
+There are significant differences in grade completion across income quintiles, especially amongst children who have completed grade 9: in 2018, 64% of 16 - 17-year-olds in the poorest 20% of households had completed grade 9, compared to 84% in the richest 20% of households.